vnali/migrate-from-wordpress-plugin-docs/README.md

 - [ ] Test plugin with more real data
 - [x] Add a plugin setting to migrate posts with any status like trash items
 - [ ] Finish PHPStan level 5
-- [ ] Support Super table on migration table
+- [x] Support Super table on mapping table
 - [x] Add navigation item migration

 ## Contact